The Novo Nordisk Foundation wants to encourage scientific learning and interest, knowledge and competencies within natural science education.

-- project grants between DKK 100,000 and DKK 5 million for projects of up to 4 years in duration (the main applicant may be an organization or an individual person)
+- project grants between DKK 100,000 and DKK 5 million for projects of up to 4 years in duration (the main applicant may be an organisation or an individual person)

-- project grants between DKK 5 million and DKK 20 million for projects of 2–6 years in duration (the main applicant must be an organization)
+- project grants between DKK 5 million and DKK 20 million for projects of 2–6 years in duration (the main applicant must be an organisation)

 Applications for grants that are outside these categories will not be considered.